 Mr. Paul was born in Alsace, the French province along the river Rhine.

-After his University studies, he had to join the compulsory military service of 18 months in the French Army then he started his teaching life.
+After his University studies, he had to join the compulsory military service of 18 months in the French army when he started his teaching life.
 They were the unruly pre-war years, when, next door to France, Hitler was preparing for war and they were interspersed with several three-month periods of extra training in the army.

 In the war, Mr. Paul had to join the army: "We were thoroughly defeated; I was taken prisoner, had the opportunity to escape and escaped.
-I later joined an underground group was to rescue as many war prisoners as possible, to look after them and guide them, by stages, to Switzerland and from there to Africa.
-It was an incredibly hard and dangerous life! "
+I later joined an underground group group to rescue as many war prisoners as possible, look after them and guide them, by stages to Switzerland then on to Africa, it was an incredibly hard and dangerous life!”

 After the war had stopped, France was a very sad place indeed and Mr. Paul was then looking for wider horizons.
 In 1948, after some short courses in administration and some interviews, he was eligible for a colonial teaching post but was told that a good working-knowledge of English (which he did not then have) was essential.

-"When I came to England, I was dreaming of far-away horizons in the colonies; then slowly the simple, un-exciting horizon of Bexhill proved very soothing.
+"When I came to England, I was dreaming of far-away horizons, then slowly simple, un-exciting horizon of Bexhill proved very soothing.
 It was nice to be, for once, just a nobody in a foreign country, doing a simple job."

 When looking for intense teaching in English, Mr.Paul met Miss Carr-Taylor in the early summer of 1949.
 Miss Taylor, he told me, was an exceptionally good teacher, a magnificent human being, full of warmth, dignity and charisma.

-"My lessons with her continued and both of us began sensing each other's dynamism.
+"My lessons with her continued and both of us began sensing each other’s dynamism.
 One day, Miss Taylor asked me about my position at the Boys' school and my prospects in France.
-It was then that Miss Taylor proposed joining her at the end of the school year, in the summer of 1950."
+It was then than Miss Carr-Taylor proposed joining her at the end of the school year, in the summer of 1950.”

 CONCORD COLLEGE IS NAMED